Frequently Asked Questions

 -

-Unlocking Home is a structured eight-week consulting and coaching program for ADHD and neurodivergent people who want to understand what's actually getting in the way at home and build something that lasts.
+Unlocking Home is a structured four-week coaching and consulting program for ADHD and neurodivergent adults who want to understand why organizing has been difficult and what to do differently.

-We meet once a week for 90 minutes via Zoom, at a consistent day and time.
-Sessions are conversation-based and follow a reliable cadence: you bring a topic, we look back at your between-session experiment, we explore and build knowledge and awareness together, and in the final third of the session you design a specific action to try before we meet again.
+We meet once a week for up to 75 minutes via Zoom at a consistent day and time.
+Sessions are conversation-based and follow a reliable cadence: you bring a topic, we reflect on what happened between sessions, we explore what's getting in the way, and we identify a specific organizing experiment for you to try before we meet again.

 This program is built on an awareness, action, and learning model.
 Awareness happens in the session.
-Action happens between sessions.
-Learning happens when we come back together.
+Action happens between sessions, when you apply what you're learning in your own home.
+Learning happens when we come back together and reflect on what occurred.
 Each cycle builds on the last.

 -

 Every session is conversation-based.
-We explore what's getting in the way, build your understanding of yourself and your home, and design a concrete experiment for you to try before we meet again.
-That's where the organizing happens; between sessions, in your own space, on your own terms.
+We explore what's getting in the way, deepen your understanding of yourself and your home, and identify a concrete organizing experiment for you to try before we meet again.
+That's where most of the organizing happens: between sessions, in your own space, on your own terms.

-Occasionally it makes sense to try something briefly during the session itself; a quick practice or demonstration to give you a felt sense of what we're discussing.
+Occasionally it makes sense to try something briefly during the session itself; a quick practice, demonstration, or look at a specific area of your home through the camera.
 But this is the exception, not the rule, and it never tips into a full virtual organizing session.
 That's not what this is.

 -

-Most organizing services are hands-on: a professional comes in, helps you sort and declutter, and sets up systems.
-That work is valuable and many people benefit from it enormously.
-My work is different in focus, not better; it addresses the layer underneath that determines whether those systems last.
+A hands-on organizer helps you sort, declutter, make decisions, and create systems.
+That work is valuable, and many people benefit from it enormously.
+My work addresses a different question: what determines whether those systems last?

 -

-If you would like me to collaborate with your home organizer, that is something I warmly welcome.
-With your permission and a simple release of information, we can coordinate our work so that what happens in our sessions informs and supports what happens in theirs, and vice versa.
+If you would like me to collaborate with your organizer, I warmly welcome that.
+With your permission and a simple release of information, we can coordinate our work so that what happens in our sessions supports what happens in theirs, and vice versa.

-Or if you've never worked with a hands-on, in-person service provider and our coaching together reveals that this would be helpful, I'll point you toward qualified organizers who are a good fit for your needs and location.
-Hands-on organizing is real, valuable work and there are excellent professionals who do it well.
+And if our work together reveals that hands-on organizing would be helpful, I'm happy to point you toward qualified organizers who are a good fit for your needs and location.
+Hands-on organizing is valuable work, and there are many excellent professionals who do it well.

 -